Film Production Insurance & Video Production Insurance

-Faulty cutting, editing, cueing or other laboratory work; or accidental erasure of videotape recordings or soundtracks,
+The Faulty cutting,editing, cueing or any other production/laboratory work; accidental erasure of videotape recordings, or soundtracks.

-Faulty Coverage indemnifies the Production Company for the extra expenses incurred in re-shooting or repairing the lost or damaged material, or for the aborted costs in the case of abandonment.
+Faulty coverage indemnifies the Video Production Company for the extra expenses incurred in re-shooting or repairing the lost or damaged material, and/or for the aborted costs in the case of abandonment.
 There is commonly a large deductible for Faulty Coverage.

 Props, Sets, Wardrobe and Related Property Floaters